 Very High Budget: Best Big Multiposition Ladder

-Big multiposition ladders are both step ladders and extension ladders.
+Big multiposition ladders are both step ladders and extension ladders, they are very high-quality ladders.

 The Werner 26 is the top of the line.
 Enjoy, but handle with care.
 Read the safety tips below: a key point is that you should not level this ladder with blocks, but dig into the earth for a more stable footing…and remember the 4:1 rule when using it in extension mode!
 I’ve spent a lot of days on a big step ladder: I would never go up a cheap one.